 • Select Off

-In short, yes.
-Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
 However, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.

-Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.

 8. How to Control a Nest Thermostat from a Phone